 These log files are extremely helpful for a system administrator to understand the exact issue behind the error message.
 This will be also used for rectifying the problem after getting the support.

 How to Get Support to Troubleshoot Cloud Server?

 Now that we know how to read the error log and find the exact problem, finding a solution is a really easy task.

-There are certain ways to find a solution and in most of the cases, search engines help a lot.
+There are certain ways to find a solution and in most cases, search engines help a lot.

 - Just open Google or Bing Search

 - Copy and paste the error details in the search bar

 - Look out for the most relevant solution for the error

 I personally prefer the StackOverflow answers compared to any other forums.
 StackOverflow is the ocean of solutions for developers and online issues.
 90% of my problems are solved in StackOverFlow answers.

 Posting your questions or issues in the developer’s community forum is another easy way to find the solution.